getbouncer/apidocs/android/card_scan_android_integration.md

 * Details of licensing (pricing, etc) are available at [https://cardscan.io/pricing](https://cardscan.io/pricing), or you can contact us at [license@getbouncer.com](mailto:license@getbouncer.com).

 ### More detailed summary
-What’s allowed under the new license:
+What’s allowed under the license:
 * Free use for any app for 90 days (for demos, evaluations, hackathons, etc).
 * Contributions (contributors must agree to the [Contributor License Agreement](https://github.com/getbouncer/cardscan-demo-android/blob/57102fa3e133febb6b08589185d05b3f06d5657d/Contributor%20License%20Agreement))
 * Any modifications as needed to work in your app

-What’s not allowed under the new license:
+What’s not allowed under the license:
 * Commercial applications using the license for longer than 90 days without a license agreement.
 * Using us now in a commercial app today?
 No worries!
 Just email [license@getbouncer.com](mailto:license@getbouncer.com) and we’ll get you set up.
 * Redistribution under a different license